 Let me personally welcome you…

-I’ve been working with small business owners for over 12 years now – Mentoring, Coaching and providing Tech Support.
-I bring a unique set of skills to the table (like a Swiss Army knife) that is sure to be a game changer for your business.
+I’ve been working with small business owners for over 12 years now providing: Business Mentoring, Tech Support, Digital Marketing, Photographer & Videographer.
+I bring a unique set of skills to the table (like a Swiss Army knife) that is sure to be a game changer for any business.

 My world revolves around business, technology, social media, and the user experience.
 I learn as much as possible so that I can break it all down to its simplest form for you!
 Oh, and I know what you’re thinking, “What if I have a dumb question Ed?“

 First off, there are no “dumb questions” when you work with me.
-Second, if you have a question just ask and I’ll provide you with the simplest answer.
+Second, if you have a question just ask and I will provide you with the simplest answer.
 I’m passionate about what I do and my goal is to help as many entrepreneurs build their businesses online as possible.